LC-Linkous/tinySA_python/README.md

 * **DUT** - Device Under Test.
 Used here to refer to the singular device used while initially writing the API.
 * **IF** - Intermediate Frequency.
 A frequency to which a carrier wave is shifted as an intermediate step in transmission or reception - [Wikipedia](https://en.wikipedia.org/wiki/Intermediate_frequency)
 * **LNA** - Low Noise Amplifier.
 An electronic component that amplifies a very low-power signal without significantly degrading its signal-to-noise ratio - [Wikipedia](https://en.wikipedia.org/wiki/Low-noise_amplifier)
+* **Outmask** - "outmask" refers to a setting that determines whether the device's output is a frequency or a level (power) signal.
+When the outmask is set to "1", the tinySA will output a frequency signal.
+When set to "2", the outmask will cause the tinySA to output a level signal, which is a measure of the signal's power or intensity
 * **RBW** - Resolution Bandwidth.
 Frequency span of the final filter (IF filter) that is applied to the input signal.
 Determines the fast-Fourier transform (FFT) bin size.
 * **S-parameters** -
 * **VNA** - Vector Network analyzer.
 A device that measures the network parameters of electrical networks (typically, s-parameters).
 Can measure both measures both amplitude and phase properties.
 The [wiki article on network analyzers]( https://en.wikipedia.org/wiki/Network_analyzer_(electrical)) covers the topic in detail.